David Aristoff

 Colorado State University

-In Fall 2024 I am teaching Math 517 (real analysis).
+In Fall 2025 I am teaching Math 676 (graduate topics course).

 My research focuses on numerical methods for optimization, interpolation, and numerical integration, with applications in physics, biology, and elsewhere.
-I am especially interested in rare events, uncertainty quantification, and dynamics.
+I am especially interested in rare events, uncertainty quantification, dynamics, and machine learning.

 Some of my recent works (supported by the NSF) are listed below.
 A complete list of my publications is here.
 See also my Github page here.

-• Optimizing genetic algorithms, with applications to molecular dynamics
+Optimizing genetic algorithms in molecular dynamics

 • D. Aristoff, J.Copperman, G. Simpson, R.J.
 Webber, and D.M.
 Zuckerman.